-Last modified: 2008-03-29 by ivan sache
+Last modified: 2004-12-22 by

-Keywords: overijse | grapes (blue) |
+Keywords: overijse | grape (blue) |

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-In 1234, Duke Henri granted the burghers of Overijse a freedom chart.
-They had therefore the same status as the burghers of Brussels, Leuven and Wavre, which were then the three richest town in Brabant.
+In 1234, Duke Henri granted the citizens of Overijse a freedom chart.
+The citizens of Overijse had therefore the same status as the inhabitants of Brussels, Leuven and Wavre, which were then the three richest cities in Brabant.

-The rule of the sleazy lords of Witthem, which started in 1345, was a period of decline for Overijse.
+The rule of the sleazy Lords of Witthem, which started in 1345, was a period of decline for Overijse.
 In 1488, the village was burned down by the troops of Maximilian of Austria.
 Between 300 and 400 inhabitants were killed in the church.
 The decline of the vineyards started around 1500.

-The XVIth century was a period of rebirth.
+After the destruction, the XVIth century was a period of rebirth.
 A colossal building site allowed the reconstruction of the center of the village.
-The St. Hubert Hospital was built and the famous architects Keldermans, father and son, drafted the plans of the market.
+The St. Hubert's hospital was built and the famous architects Keldermans father and son drafted the plans of the market.
 Overijse was also part of the golden age of humanism, thanks to its most famous citizen, the humanist Justius Lipsius (1547-1606).

 Lipsius (Joost Lips) was borne in Overijse on 18 October 1547.
-He lived during the so-called "golden century", which was, however, also the era of the Inquisition and of the stakes.
-A contemporary of Kings Charles V and Philip II, the Duke of Alva and Don Juan of Austria, Lipsius lived in a dramatically changing world, which was affected by the Reformation, the council of Trento and the Counter-Reformation.
+He lived during the so-called "golden century", which was, however, also the era of the Inquisition and the stakes.
+Lipsius was a contemporary of Kings Charles V and Philip II, the Duke of Alva, Don Juan of Austria etc..
+He lived in a dramatically changing world, which was affected by the Reformation, the council of Trento and the Counter-Reformation.
 Lipsius' career can be divided into three periods.

 During his Brabantian period, Lipsius studied in Brussels, Ath, Cologne and Leuven, did a study trip in Roma and taught for a short time in the Protestant University of Iena.
-In Rome, Lipsius was the secretary of Cardinal de Granvelle (1517-1586, Vice-Roy of Naples, 1571-1575 and Archbishop of Besançon, 1584), and met the French humanist Marc-Antoine Muret (1526-1585, mostly known for his Latin poems).
+In Rome, Lipsiius was the secretary of Cardinal de Granvelle (1517-1586, Vice-Roy of Naples, 1571-1575 and Archbishop of Besançon, 1584), and met the French humanist Marc-Antoine Muret (1526-1585, mostly known for his Latin poems).
 Muret deeply influenced Lipsius but the two humanists fell out because of Lipsius' edition of Tacitus' Annals in 1574.

 In 1578, Lipsius left Leuven because of the repression exerted by the Spaniards, abjured Catholicism and moved to the Calvinist university of Leiden.
-The exile to Leiden was the second period of Lipsius' career, during which he developed his own philosophy, often labelled as Christian neo-Stoicism [De Constantia, 1583).
+The exile to Leiden was the second period of Lipisius' career, during which he developed his own philosophy, often labelled as Christian neo-Stoicism [De Constantia, 1583).
 He was appointed several times Rector of the university.

 Lipsius was nicknamed Lumen seculi sui (His century's light) and was called by the French humanist Montaigne le plus scavant homme qui nous reste (Today's most learned man).